MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

 ### Accessing a web application

-This scenario uses the [The OAuth 2.0 authorization code grant] flow to login in an user with a Microsoft account.
+This scenario uses the [The OAuth 2.0 authorization code grant] flow to login in a user with a Microsoft account.

 **System diagram**: